In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

 Hot flushes and night sweats

-Two of the most common symptoms of menopause.
-Thought to be caused by falling levels of estrogen causing a hormonal imbalance in the hypothalamus (the body’s thermostat).
-And not a lot of fun.
+These are two of the most common symptoms of menopause.
+They’re thought to be caused by falling levels of estrogen causing a hormonal imbalance in the hypothalamus (the body’s thermostat), and they’re not a lot of fun.

 Some of these tips may be helpful:

 Sometimes falling asleep is the hard part.
 Sometimes you wake up in the night.
-Sometimes both are a problem.
+And sometimes both are a problem.
 All of it makes you feel like a lethargic, sugar-craving, angry bear during the day ahead.

 As well as keeping your room cool, these tips can help:

-Take a magnesium supplement (make sure it’s magnesium citrate, not oxide, as this is absorbed better by the body)
+- Take a magnesium supplement (make sure it’s magnesium citrate or glycinate, not oxide, as this is absorbed better by the body)